Japan Diaries 4: Day 518

 Mori JR Station stamp

-Our last stop in Mori is the Honcho area where the Mori Chamber of Commerce and the Mori JR Station are located.
-It’s where The Mori Pokemon manhole cover, one of the 35 Pokemon Manhole Covers of Hokkaido, is installed.
-Aside from that, Ella and I also got the Mori JR Station stamp in the station for our collection.
+Our last stop in Mori is the Honcho area, where the Mori Chamber of Commerce and the Mori JR Station are located.
+It’s where the Mori Pokémon manhole cover, one of the 35 Pokémon Manhole Covers of Hokkaido, is installed.
+Aside from that, Ella and I also got the Mori JR Station stamp at the station for our collection.

 Last town to visit for the day - Yakumo